 Author Instructions for General Articles

-As the official socioeconomic publication of the AANS, AANS Neurosurgeon features information and analysis for contemporary neurosurgical practice.
+The official socioeconomic publication of the American Association of Neurological Surgeons (AANS), AANS Neurosurgeon features information and analysis for contemporary neurosurgical practice.
 Published quarterly, AANS Neurosurgeon focuses on issues related to legislation, workforce and practice management as they affect the specialty of neurosurgery.

 AANS Neurosurgeon welcomes articles that are written by neurosurgeons and others who have knowledge of topics that directly affect neurosurgeons and the practice of neurosurgery.
 Only original, non-promotional articles that have not been published previously in any print or online vehicle are considered for publication.
 Those interested in submitting research articles or other items are directed to the pertinent instructions.

-AANS Neurosurgeon reserves the right to publish accepted articles in the section of the publication it deems most appropriate: Features, Departments, Inside Neurosurgeon, Gray Matters Surveys, AANS Student or Multimedia.
+AANS Neurosurgeon reserves the right to publish accepted articles in the section of the publication it deems most appropriate: Features, Departments, Inside Neurosurgeon, Gray Matters Surveys or Multimedia.
 Unless specifically stated otherwise, the opinions expressed and statements made in AANS Neurosurgeon belong exclusively to the authors and do not imply endorsement by the AANS.

 Articles in the AANS Neurosurgeon typically are 600 to 1,200 words.